 - ¼ teaspoon dried thyme

 - ¼ teaspoon kosher salt

 - Parmesan cheese, to garnish

-- Show off more knife skills: Cut the squash in half (taking care, as they are a bit tough to cut) and scoop out the seeds.
+- Show off more knife skills: Cut the squash in half (taking care; they are a bit tough to cut) and scoop out the seeds.
 Microwave the halves for about 1 minute to soften them just a bit, then cut the squash into wedges and place them in a bowl.
-Mince 4 cloves of garlic and add them to the bowl.
-Then add 1 tablespoon olive oil, ½ tablespoon balsamic vinegar, ¼ teaspoon dried thyme, ¼ teaspoon kosher salt, and fresh ground pepper.
+Mince 4 cloves of garlic and add them to the bowl along with 1 tablespoon olive oil, ½ tablespoon balsamic vinegar, ¼ teaspoon dried thyme, ¼ teaspoon kosher salt, and fresh ground black pepper.
 Mix gently to combine.
 Spread on a baking sheet covered with parchment paper and roast until tender, about 40 minutes.

 - Boil the pasta: In a medium pot, start some water to boil.
 Boil the whole wheat fettuccine pasta according to the package instructions.
 When it is done, toss with a bit of olive oil.

-- Toast the nuts (optional): If desired, crush some walnuts and toast them over medium low heat in a dry skillet for a few minutes until fragrant stirring frequently.
+- Toast the nuts (optional): Chop ¼ cup walnuts and toast them over medium low heat in a dry skillet for a few minutes until fragrant, stirring frequently.

 - Wait: In the waiting time, clean the kitchen, set the table, assemble other items for the meal, or...you get the picture!

-- Serve the meal: To serve, place some pasta on each plate; top with the caramelized onions and chard, toasted walnuts (optional), and grate over a bit of Parmesan cheese.
+- Serve the meal: To serve, place some pasta on each plate; top with the caramelized onions and chard, toasted walnuts (optional), and grated Parmesan cheese.
 Place several acorn squash wedges on the side.
-Enjoy!